ligato/docs/docs/plugins/infra-plugins.md

 **Configuration**

-You can define the location of the Kafka conf file using the command line flag `kafka-config`, or by setting the `KAFKA_CONFIG` env variable.
+You define the location of the Kafka conf file using the command line flag `kafka-config`, or by setting the `KAFKA_CONFIG` env variable.

-For a list of Kafka configuration options, see [Kafka conf file][etcd-conf-file].
+For a list of Kafka configuration options, see [Kafka conf file][kafka-conf-file].

 **Status Check**